 I’ve always loved discovering other people’s scars, secretly tucked beneath collars and cuffs.
 I love fingers delicately dancing over calloused strips of discolored skin.
 A chin gash.
 A drunk mistake.
 A skinned knee.
 A tree climb break.
 Nobody makes it through life unscathed.
 But have you ever noticed we’ll brag about hitting every branch on the way down before we’ve confronted why we climbed that damn tree to begin with?
 What were we trying to find up there?
 Or what were we leaving behind down below?
-Our physical scars are merely poof that we survived something greater than the initial fall, and that kind of self-awareness is some scary shit.
+Our physical scars are merely poof that we survived something greater than the initial fall.

 So we defend our leftover battle wounds and put our healed up bodies on display like battered trophies.
 We rarely discuss our emotional scars, giving little credit to the intelligence it takes to overcome internal trauma.
 We convince ourselves and others that our visible scars make us braver, stronger, and in the same breath, deny that the area is still a little tender, and that we’re still a little broken.

 But we’re all a little broken, aren’t we?

-The first time somebody discovers one of your scars, you will struggle to separate intention from preliminary research and genuine intrigue.
+The first time somebody discovers one of your scars, you will struggle to separate their intentions from preliminary research and genuine intrigue.
 You’re vulnerable.
 They have the vantage point.
 In this critical moment they are determining if you’re a suitable human being or certifiably insane.
 You decide against dueling with a straight shooter.
 Instead, you’ll talk about the time you did donuts in a parking lot covered with black ice.
 You lost control of the vehicle.
 Your face went through the windshield.
 But the vehicle wasn’t the only thing you lost control of that night.